w3c/webextensions/proposals/proposal_process.md

     of a suggestion in a filed issue.
 As such, these proposals should only be used for APIs that have support and commitment to implement from at least one browser.
+*   Copy the [API Proposal template](proposal_template.md) and fill it out.
-*   Fill out the API Proposal.
-There are instructions in each section.
+    There are instructions in each section of the proposal template.
+As you fill out each section, you may delete the instructions for that section.
     For any section that is not relevant, you may put "N/A" (likely with a brief summary of why the section is not relevant, if it is not immediately obvious).
 *   Submit a pull request with the completed proposal to the [Proposals directory](https://github.com/w3c/webextensions/tree/main/proposals) of the WECG repository.